-The NATO Archives has also made available some 42,000 documents through an online tool called the NATO Archives Online.
+The NATO Archives has also made available some 62,000 documents through an online tool called NATO Archives Online.
 Documents are available here as PDFs that can be freely downloaded by the public.
 These documents represent the first 10 years of Alliance history through the lens of its international civilian and military staffs.
 Historical press releases and NATO publications up to the year 2000 are also available through this portal.
 Fonds and series are described according to the internationally accepted ISAD(G) standard, meaning that researchers have access to detailed descriptions of hundreds of series.

 Please keep in mind the guidelines for use of NATO content when using any NATO documents.

-Declassification and downgrading of sensitive documents has featured in NATO Security Policy since 1955, when it was used to reduce the volume of classified material.
+Declassification and downgrading of sensitive documents has featured in the NATO Security Policy since 1955, when it was used to reduce the volume of classified material.
 Declassification was done on an ad-hoc basis during the first two decades and depended on the needs or initiatives of a service or a committee.
 In 1973, the Central Registry initiated a first systematic downgrading and declassification programme for older documents.
 Between 1973 and 1981, NATO downgraded and declassified some 37,000 documents, representing the first 15 years of NATO history.
-After 1981, systematic declassification stalled due to a revised and stricter security policy which brought the programme to a standstill.
+After 1981, systematic declassification stalled due to a revised and stricter Security Policy, which brought the programme to a standstill.